DSU Trustee Board

 You’ll be based at our central office location, very near to Victoria Park.
 There’s the potential for some home working depending on tasks.

-• If you have used a Freeva service or have experienced domestic abuse or sexual violence, we ask that you wait a minimum of 2 years before volunteering with us
+If you have previously used a Freeva service or have experienced domestic abuse or sexual violence, we kindly ask that you allow at least two years of personal recovery before applying to volunteer with us.
+This is to ensure you feel safe, steady and fully supported in taking on the role.